ionos-cloud/module-ansible/docs/api/compute-engine/datacenter.md

 # datacenter

-This is a simple module that supports creating or removing vDCs.
-A vDC is required before you can create servers.
+This is a simple module that supports creating or removing datacenters.
+A datacenter is required before you can create servers.
 This module has a dependency on ionoscloud &gt;= 6.0.2

 ## Example Syntax